 - Plan a Senior Meeting with your school counselor to review your high school transcript.
 Take the most difficult classes you can handle.
-Stay focused on your school work. - Create a resume of your academic, athletic and work activities as well as other achievements.
-Prepare a portfolio if you're interested in the arts. - Consider earning college credit while in high school through Advanced Placement or Dual Credit. - Arrange campus visits to those schools that interest you (if you haven't already done so). - Retake the ACT in June, October, or December. - Select the schools to which you will apply.
-Make a list of important admissions and financial aid deadlines for each school (fall). - Search and apply for private scholarships. - Ask for recommendations (if required) from teachers, counselors, and others who can comment on your abilities and talents. - Apply to four to six colleges that interest you.
+Stay focused on your schoolwork. - Create a resume of your academic, athletic and work activities as well asother achievements.
+Prepare a portfolio if you're interested in the arts. - Consider earning college credit while in high school through Advanced Placement or Dual Credit. - Arrange campus visits to those schools that interest you (if you haven't already done so). - Retake the ACT SAT if you'd like a better score for greater college or career acceptance. - Select the schools to which you will apply.
+Make a list of important admissions and financial aid deadlines for each school (fall). - Search and apply for private scholarships. - Ask for recommendations (if required) from teachers, counselors and others who can comment on your abilities and talents. - Apply to four to six colleges that interest you.
 Do not wait until just before the deadline. - Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1.
-You do not need to complete your taxes. - Have your high school transcript sent to those colleges to which you've applied. - Choose a college and send in any required forms or deposits (housing, meal plan, etc.).
+You do not need to complete your taxes. - Have your high school transcript sent to those colleges to which you'veapplied. - Choose a college and send in any required forms or deposits (housing, meal plan, etc.).
 Notify in writing those schools you do not plan to attend.
-All student athletes who plan to play DIVISION I or DIVISION II sports must register with the NCAA Clearinghouse, preferably by the end of Junior year.
-ACT scores and a transcript through Junior year need to be sent to the Clearinghouse.
-Upon graduation, a final transcript will be sent (student must request the transcript).
-Minimum requirements for eligibility are subject to change because the standards for core curriculum, minimum GPA, and SAT/ACT scores continue to rise.
-See your School Counselor for additional Clearinghouse information and eligibility requirements, or check www.ncaaclearinghouse.net.
-The School Counselor has handbooks of NCAA criteria available for review.
-NCAA Approved Core Courses at North Boone High School: